 Many different node processes shall be handling several requests of AJAX.
 Certain conventions had to be set in place, to gel it with a Rails project.
 Automated deployment was managed with an automated toolkit like Capistrano.
 Code structuring was done with the aid of Express framework, the only extra NPM model used was node-postgres.

 Continuing with our example, there are little tools that can aid in the deployment process, ones that go into controlling Node.js.
 This particular tool, a command-line interpreter (CLI) called Forever, acts as a supervisor to the entire process, even while it restarts the application, when required.
-Thanks to the deployment techniques, managing several NodeJS applications becomes a comparatively easy task.
+Thanks to the deployment techniques, managing and developing NodeJS applications becomes a comparatively easy task.
 A drastic 30% improvement was seen in the user request-application response time.
 No user requests were no longer in the sidelines post the Node.js additions.
 The problem arising from extra requests were no longer an issue.
 The advantage of using Node.js as compared to the usual development stack was quite evident.

 Node.js Usage with Ruby on Rails